OctoD/tiinvo/docs/modules/Arr.md

 ▸ **firstOr**<`A`\>(`t`, `b`): `A`

-Returns the first element of an array `a` or `b` if the array is empty.
+Returns the first element of an array `A` or `b` if the array is empty.

 **`Example`**